Tax Troubles? We've Got You Covered!

 Frequently Asked Questions

-Q- If a contract basis employee deducted TDS under 194J, can he/she claim a refund of the TDS amount deducted while filing ITR?
-Which ITR form he/she should fill out for that?
+Q- If a contract-based employee deducted TDS under 194J, can he/she claim a refund of the TDS amount deducted while filing ITR?
+Which ITR form should he/she fill out for that?

 Yes, TDS deducted can be claimed as a refund after considering all his income.
 ITR Form 3 or 4 can be filed accordingly.